survivejs/webpack-book/manuscript/developing/04_linting.md

 ### Usability Tips

-* Sometimes you might want to rely on some existing preset or set up custom configuration.
+* Sometimes you might want to rely on an existing preset or set up custom configuration.
 That’s where `--init` can come in handy.
 You can run it from `npm bin` and you’ll end up with a call like `node_modules/.bin/eslint --init`
 * ESLint supports custom formatters through `--format` parameter. [eslint-friendly-formatter](https://www.npmjs.com/package/eslint-friendly-formatter) is an example of a formatter that provides terminal-friendly output.
 This way you can jump conveniently straight to the warnings and errors from there.

 ### Performance Tips